 While it is certainly important to have a face-to-face chat with the client, you may also need to be supported by some tools to help you streamline certain processes, such as filling out questions.

-This can also be useful for those who don’t plan to proceed with phone calls or Zoom calls, but prefer to maintain an old-school, email-based communication.
+This can also be useful for those who don’t plan to proceed with phone calls or Zoom calls but prefer to maintain old-school, email-based communication.
 Then you can really use Typeform to get all the answers to your questions!

-Now you know what questions to ask when you first communicate with a client about a logo design.
-I hope this article has been helpful to you and that you have found value that you can reuse in your career as a professional freelancer.
+Now you know what questions to ask when designing a logo and you first communicate with a client about a logo design.
+I hope this article has been helpful to you and that you have found a value that you can reuse in your career as a professional freelancer.

-What are the questions you ask when you are about to create a logo design for a client?
+What are the questions you ask when designing a logo for a client?
 Write it in the comments below!